 Stockwell has contributed to a number of Iniva’s events.
 In 2016, she was in conversation with designer, writer and curator Dr. Christine Shaw-Checinska for ‘Clothes, Cloth, and Culture Group‘, a public discussion exploring the materiality and haptic quality present in Susan’s use of every-day ‘stuff’ – cloth, bank notes, coffee, maps – to make work.
 In 2010, her work was shown in ‘Whose Map Is It?’, a group exhibition at Iniva questioning the underlying structures and hierarchies that inform traditional mapmaking.

-In 2007 she was an artist in residence at the ‘Taiwan-England Artists Fellowship Programme', British Council, Arts Council of England, Council for Cultural Affairs, Taiwan.
-In 2009 she was an artist in residence at ‘Mapping the Body', The Florence Nightingale Museum, St Thomas' Hospital, London, UK.
-Earlier, in 2005-6 she was an artist in residence at Shenghua Art Centre, Nanjing, China.
+In 2007 she was an artist in residence at the ‘Taiwan-England Artists Fellowship Programme’, British Council, Arts Council of England, and Council for Cultural Affairs, Taiwan.
+In 2009, she was an artist in residence at ‘Mapping the Body’, The Florence Nightingale Museum, St Thomas’ Hospital, London, UK.
+In 2005-6 she was an artist in residence at Shenghua Art Centre, Nanjing, China.